-From drippy ice cream cones in the summer to piping hot drinks all winter long, there’s a lot going on in your car.
+From drippy ice cream cones in the summer to piping hot drinks all winter long, there’s a lot of potential for an accident to occur in your vehicle.
 Take the time to freshen it up with our top picks for the best car carpet cleaner.
-This buying guide will help you pick out the best solution to bringing your car’s interior back to like-new status.
+This buying guide will help you pick out the best solution to bring your car’s interior back to like-new status.

 Why Trust Us